wannerdev/mcopyfind/README.md

 ## Usage of standalone php copyfind
 In the load_document class a testcase is prepared to use the php version without a moodle environment.
 Possibibly some path issues arise using it located outside of the moodle directory structure.
 They would need to be adjusted in the constructor of the class generate_report.
-The testcase is commented out at the bottom of the class.
+The testcase is commented out at the bottom of the class load_document.

 ## License ##